wltnkim/wltnkim.github.io/_pages/publications.md

 ## Conference
 ***
+__Jisu Kim__, Oheun Kwon, Myeongsu Jeong, Changsoo Moon and Jaehoon Chung*, Duty Cycle-Based SMD storage Efficiency Management Using Deep Learning, _Autumn Annual Conference of Institute of Embedded Engineering of Korea_, Nov 3, 2022, Jeju.

-__Jisu Kim*__, Myeongsu Jeong, Oheun Kwon, Changsoo Moon, Remote control system for self-driving car, _Autumn Annual Conference of Korea Multimedia Society_, May 19, 2022, Busan.
+__Jisu Kim*__, Myeongsu Jeong, Oheun Kwon, Changsoo Moon, Remote control system for self-driving car, _Spring Annual Conference of Korea Multimedia Society_, May 19, 2022, Busan.

 Inseung Jeong, Jaehoon Choi, __Jisu Kim__ and __Deokwoo Lee*__, Fusion and Registration between Depthmap and RGB image using Lidar sensor and a camera, _Proceedings of Symposium of the Korean Institute of communications and Information Sciences_, pp. 758-759, 2020.